bharath2020/UITableViewTricks/README.md

 UITableViewTricks
 =================

-Simple UITableView tricks with focus on UITableViewCell Layout
+Simple UITableView tricks with focus on Laying UITableViewCells in a Circular Format.
+Also, written my own subclass of UITablView to support infinite scrolling.

 Check the for the description at my blog https://iphone2020.wordpress.com/2012/06/10/uitableview-tricks/